 To learn more about the different course structures, see Using Course Structures.

-The Course Entry Point is the first area users see upon entering your course.
+The course entry point is the first area users see upon entering your course.
 The default course entry point is the Home Page and contains modules that alert students to activity in your course.
-You can change the entry point by selecting an available area from the drop-down list.
+You can change the entry point by choosing an available area from the drop-down list.
 Available entry points are all the areas appearing on the course menu.

 Changing the entry point takes effect immediately for users who log in to the system after the change.
-Users who are in the system when the change takes place will see the new entry point the next time they log in again.
+Users who are in the system when the change takes place will see the new entry point the next time they log in.

 Watch a Tutorial